 Understanding Your Copay, Deductible, and Coinsurance

 Your insurance card is in your wallet, but the explanation of benefits sitting in your inbox might as well be written in a foreign language.
-Here's what the three big cost-sharing terms actually mean β and how they work together over the course of a plan year.
+Here's what the three big cost-sharing terms actually mean and how they work together over the course of a plan year.

 What a Copay Is (and When You Pay It)

-For example: your plan might charge a $25 copay for a primary care visit, a $50 copay for a specialist, and a $10 copay per prescription.
-You pay that amount, full stop, regardless of what the provider bills your insurer.
+Your plan might charge $25 for a primary care visit, $50 for a specialist, and $10 per prescription.
+You pay that amount regardless of what the provider bills your insurer.
+Some plans charge copays for urgent care, telehealth, and lab work too.
+The amounts vary, so check your Summary of Benefits and Coverage (SBC), a plain-language document insurers are required to provide.

 One thing to know: on many plans, copays for certain services don't count toward your deductible.
 They may still count toward your out-of-pocket maximum (more on that below), but this varies by plan.
 Read the fine print in your SBC.